Types of Multidimensional Arrays

 6. What common operations can be performed on two-dimensional arrays?

-Common operations include traversing elements, performing mathematical operations like matrix addition or multiplication, searching for values, and modifying specific elements based on conditions.
+Typical operations consist of traversing individual elements, carrying out mathematical operations such as matrix addition or matrix multiplication, searching for values, and modifying specific elements in a 2D array based on conditions.